SymfonyCasts/api-platform/sfcasts/ep3-custom-data/collections-readable-link.md

 and we actually gave it the `cheeseListings` name.

 Let's put in our lab coats and do an experiment!
 Science!
 Start by removing the `SerializedName` annotation.
-We're still going to expose this property, but it will use its natural name: `publishedCheeseListings`.
+We're still going to expose this method, but it will use its natural name: `publishedCheeseListings`.
 Then, up on the `cheeseListings` property add `user:read` to *also* expose this.